mpv-player/mpv/DOCS/man/input.rst

     Any of these properties may be unavailable or set to dummy values if the VO window is not created or visible.

+``mouse-pos``
+    Read-only - last known mouse position, normalizd to OSD dimensions.

+    Has the following sub-properties (which can be read as ``MPV_FORMAT_NODE`` or Lua table with ``mp.get_property_native``):

+    ``mouse-pos/x``, ``mouse-pos/y``
+        Last known coordinates of the mouse pointer.

+    ``mouse-pos/hover``
+        Boolean - whether the mouse pointer hovers the video window.
+The coordinates should be ignored when this value is false, because the video backends update them only when the pointer hovers the window.

 ``sub-text``
     The current subtitle text regardless of sub visibility.
 Formatting is stripped.
 If the subtitle is not text-based (i.e. DVD/BD subtitles), an